IamSreeman/IamSreeman.github.io/_posts/2024-07-10-love-is-discrimination.md

 ## Parent-Child

-This is the first one that <a href="https://vinlandsaga.fandom.com/wiki/Canute" target="_blank">Canute</a> mentioned.
+This is the first one that <a href="https://vinlandsaga.fandom.com/wiki/Canute" target="_blank">Canute</a> (based on the real <a href="https://en.wikipedia.org/wiki/Cnuts" target="_blank">Cnut</a>) mentioned.
 In some sense, parental love is nothing but ***genetic discrimination***.
 Evolution programmed parental love in animals (including humans) for <a href="https://en.wikipedia.org/wiki/Parental_care" target="_blank">parental care</a>.
 Most people love their parents, siblings and offspring more than their grandparents, cousins, etc. This is, of course, because parents,  siblings, and offspring share 50% of their DNA, more than any other relatives.

 ## Significant other